yu-lin-kao/tmx-delay-catcher/README.md

 2. Future visualization suggestions
     * Retrieve the Teams (custom field) from Asana and log it to db.
     * Update computed values (first_due_on, last_due_on, delay_duration) to DB (or compute afterward from the DB, depend on convenience).
+    * Link could be generated with simple structure with gids(workspace, projext, task)
     * Enable direct, real-time visualization from the DB
 3. Updated_at timestamp improvement: Not standardized yet since ES is cross time-zone.
     * Consider converting updated_at to a unified timezone later